List of Coronation Street characters introduced in 2011: Lesley Kershaw

+Mike Leydon

+Mike Leydon, played by Neil Roberts was a client of Frank Foster (Andrew Lancel)'s underwear company Foster's who first appeared on 1 December.
+He was put in touch with Frank through machinist Sally Webster (Sally Dynevor) and they both agreed to attend a business meeting together.
+In the new year 2012, Mike attended a party at Frank's house, which was gatecrashed by Carla Connor (Alison King) and began berating him and the other party guests for doing business with him behind her back when he was facing a charge for raping her, which made everyone leave the party.
+Mike made his last appearance on 5 January 2012.

 Danny Stratton

 Danny Stratton, played by Jeremy Sheffield, made his first on screen appearance on 16 December 2011.
 The character and Sheffield's casting was announced on 14 October 2011.
 The official Coronation Street website at itv.com said Danny would be introduced as a potential love interest for Becky McDonald (Katherine Kelly), who is trying to forge a new life without her ex-husband.
 Of Sheffield's casting, producer Phil Collinson said "I'm delighted to be welcoming Jeremy to the cast.
 Danny will be integral to the unmissable final chapter of the Steve/Becky/Tracy love triangle.
 It's thrilling that such a key character will be in the hands of such a fine actor."
 Sheffield began filming his first scenes as Danny on 24 November 2011.
 The actor admitted to being nervous when he first started filming, but he said having friends in the cast really helped.
 Danny departed on 23 January 2012.

 Danny first encounters Becky when she and her ex-husband, Steve McDonald (Simon Gregson) set up a meeting with him to discuss a potential contract between his hotel and their taxi firm.
 Danny sets his sights on Becky and arranges a date with her.
 However, he is left disappointed when she cancels it after a run in with Steve.
 Sheffield said Danny is very understanding after Becky cancels their date as he knows she is caught up in the situation with Steve.
 Danny is patient and decides to wait for Becky because he feels strongly for her.
 Of Danny's attraction to Becky, Sheffield told Katy Moon of Inside Soap "Danny and Becky are from completely different backgrounds – they're like chalk and cheese, yet they find those differences exciting.
 There's a lot of humour between them too.
 Danny finds her quirky and quite funny, and he delights in that."